Kerry Blackshear Jr.: Florida

 In his first game in a Florida uniform, Blackshear had 20 points and 10 rebounds as the Gators defeated North Florida 74–59.
 On January 4, 2020, Blackshear scored 24 points and had 16 rebounds in a 104–98 win over Alabama in double overtime, during which Florida overcame a 21-point deficit, the largest comeback in school history.
 Blackshear sprained his left wrist during the season finale versus Kentucky.
 He averaged 12.8 points and 7.5 rebounds per game at Florida.
 At the conclusion of the regular season, Blackshear was named to the Second Team All-SEC.

 Professional career

-Hapoel Gilboa Galil

 On August 9, 2020, Blackshear signed with Hapoel Gilboa Galil of the Israeli Premier League.

-Galatasaray Nef (2021-2022)

 On August 24, 2021, he signed a one-year deal with Galatasaray Nef of the Turkish Basketbol Süper Ligi (BSL), with the option of an additional season.

-Hiroshima Dragonflies (2022-2025

 On July 12, 2022, Blackshear signed with Hiroshima Dragonflies of the B.League.
 On May 24, 2023, he re- signed with Hiroshima Dragonflies.
 On June 6, 2024, he re- signed with Hiroshima Dragonflies.

-Gunma Crane Thunders (2025-present)

 On Juny 19, 2025, Blackshear signed with Gunma Crane Thunders of the B.League.